huyingjie/notebook/source/neuroscience/depression.md

 * strengthen
 * weaken

-## Competitive nueroplasticity
+## Competitive neuroplasticity

-If some neurons are not being used, they can be taken over and used for another pupose.
+If some neurons are not being used, they can be taken over and used for another purpose.

 ## Thoughts changes brain.

-reorganize enurons and synapses
+reorganize neurons and synapses

 Example

 (Pascual-Leone 1995) took people who had never played the piano and divided them into two groups.
-The first group mentally practised a musical sequence for two hours a day for five days.
+The first group mentally practiced a musical sequence for two hours a day for five days.
 The second group physically played the passage for the same amount of time.
 Both groups had their brains mapped during the experiment.
 Both groups could play the sequence, and both had similar brain maps.
 Both groups played well by the third day.
 The mental practice had formed the same maps in the motor cortex as the physical practice.

 Münte, T. F., Altenmüller, E., & Jäncke, L. (2002).
 The musician’s brain as a model of neuroplasticity.
 Nature Reviews Neuroscience, 3 (6), 473–478.